open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 ### Action: Secure

-When a unit wishes to secure an objective they take a Secure action.
-They must be within 1 inch of the objective marker and no other enemy units can be within 3 inches of the objective marker.
-The unit attempting to secure an objective must make a successful Secure Roll, rolliing a d6 and scoring 4 or higher, to secure the objective.
+To secure an objective, a unit must take a Secure action while being within 1 inch of the objective marker, with no enemy units within 3 inches of the objective marker.
+The unit attempting to secure the objective must make a successful Secure Roll by rolling a d6 and scoring 3 or higher.

+### Action: Pass

+This action does nothing but permits a unit to wait during its turn without making another action.

-## Section 3 - Advanced Rules
+## Advanced Rules

 ### Terrain